HusarzVTF/SQL/readme.md

 ### Technologies
-Project is created with:
+Project is created IN:
-* Microsoft SQL Server 2014
+* Microsoft SQL Server Express 2014 and 2022

 ### Acknowledgements
 Inspiration to this project was to join working experiance as financial analyst and  knowledge and also experience  in field of